patheticGeek/torrent-aio-bot/Readme.md

 Heroku dosent detect third party buildpack required for using puppeteer so it is recommended to git clone and then deploy to heroku after adding buildpack manually

+If you do not deploy with git clone search wont work downloading will still work

 ## API Endpoints -

 prefix: /api/v1